Dor - Shada Resort By The Sea (SHA Certified) - ฿6,000 (7 Night Pattaya / Chonburi Sandbox Hotel)

-Bei Buchungsanfragen werden Sie direkten Kontakt mit dem Dor - Shada Resort By The Sea (SHA Certified) , und Dor - Shada Resort By The Sea (SHA Certified) wird die Zahlung direkt von Ihnen einziehen.
+Les demandes de réservation vous mettent en contact direct avec Dor - Shada Resort By The Sea (SHA Certified) de manière prioritaire, et Dor - Shada Resort By The Sea (SHA Certified) percevra directement le paiement de votre part.

 All of the following packages include the required tests, and transport.